rackerlabs/docs-dedicated-load-balancer-v3/load-balancer/api-docs/adx-api-reference/adx-load-balancer-v2.rst

 Enable a node
 -------------

-Use the node  operations to enable  specified node included in the device configuration.
+Use this operation to enable the specified node included in the device configuration.